ahidayati/poke-api-angular/README.md

-!!!
-This is not a very good example on how to use API because I followed a tutorial that used "any" type and not create a class or interface.
-Will fix this later. !!!
+⚠️⚠️⚠️ This is not a very good example on how to use API because I followed a tutorial that used "any" type and not create a class or interface.
+Obviously it's not a good coding practice even if it works.
+Will fix this later. ⚠️⚠️⚠️

 # PokeApiAngular